Rajshreekhadgi123/User-Management-CRUD/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.4.

+## Cloning the Project

+step 1 : To open this project is Visual Studio Code you need to clone this project by using Http link form code tab and you need to use this command `git clone project http url link` in Command Prompt.

+step 2 : After this you need to type `code .` to open the project is VS Code.

 ## Development server

-Run `ng serve` for a dev server.
+Run `ng serve` to Run the Project.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## JSON Server